imrebartis/lab-mongoose-movies/README.md

 ## Deliverables

-All the files that make your Express/Mongoose app work, including your `celebrities.js`, and `movies.js` routes files and your `celebrity.js`, and `movie.js` model files.
+All the files that make your Express/Mongoose app work, including your `celebs.js`, and `movies.js` routes files and your `celebrity.js`, and `movie.js` model files.

 ## Iteration #1: The `Celebrity` Model

-Once we have generated our Express app, our first step is to create the `Celebrity` model and seed some initial celebrities in our database.
+Once we have generated our Express app, our first step is to create the `Celebrity` model and seed some initial celebs in our database.

 The `Celebrity` model should have:
 - `name` - String (like _Tom Cruise, Beyonce, Daffy Duck,_ etc.)
 - `occupation` - String (what the celebrity does, why they are famous.
 For example _actor, singer, comedian_, or you can put _unknown_ if your celebrity is someone like Kim Kardashian)
 - `catchPhrase` - String (every celebrity needs a good catch phrase.
-Well maybe not all of them have one in real life, but all of _our_ celebrities will have a catch phrase.
+Well maybe not all of them have one in real life, but all of _our_ celebs will have a catch phrase.
 This can be pretty much anything)

 ### Steps we will follow in this iteration: